Apply for Election Judge Jobs

-- Fluency in Somali, Spanish, Hmong and/or American Sign Language (desired)
+Fluency in Somali, Spanish, Hmong, Oromo, and/or American Sign Language is desired.

 Election Judge Pay

 Election judges can choose to volunteer or can be paid to serve, including for completing required training before Election Day.

 Time Off from WORK to Serve AS AN ELECTION JUDGE